top of page

 When a person is enraged, they experience a state of extreme anger, often accompanied by strong emotional reactions and a loss of control.
 Enraging can be triggered by various factors, such as an offense, an injustice, a betrayal, or a frustrating situation.
 It typically involves a profound and overwhelming emotional response, characterized by intense feelings of anger, resentment, and indignation.
 Enraging can result in heightened aggression, heated confrontations, or a strong desire for retaliation.
 The effect of being enraged can have significant consequences on an individual's behavior, relationships, and overall well-being, often requiring efforts to manage or diffuse the intense emotions experienced.

-Example sentences of enrage
+Example sentences containing enrage

 1. The ill-treatment of the dog was enough to enrage any animal lover.